 David Hunter has been working on developing a global Aurora viewing map since January 2016.
-The current map was created on 16th August 2016, and incorporates data with permission from earlier maps by Margaret Sonnemann and by an unknown individual.
+The current map, known as the Global Aurora Sighting Map (GASM), was created on 16th August 2016, and incorporates data with permission from earlier maps by Margaret Sonnemann and by an unknown individual.
 Full acknowledgements are below.

-Before you go to one of these sites at night, make sure there in an aurora forecast for the night, otherwise you’ll just end up seeing stars.
-We run aurora forecasting workshops that may be of interest to you.
-There are also regular aurora forecasts provided on the Southern Hemisphere Aurora Group.
+Before you go to one of these sites at night, make sure there is an aurora expected for the night, otherwise you’ll just end up seeing stars.
+Regular aurora forecasts are provided in the Southern Hemisphere Aurora Group.

 > > > VIEW THE MAP HERE < < <